Juniper/contrail-specs/5.1/cfm-erb-unicast-crb-multicast-roles.md

 #### Deployment model: CRB with border spine
 Supported Roles:
-- CRB-Gateway-MCAST@spine
+- CRB-MCAST-Gateway@spine
-- ERB-Access-UCAST@leaf when the leaf is a QFX5110
+- ERB-UCAST-Gateway@leaf when the leaf is a QFX5110
 - CRB-Access@leaf when the leaf is a QFX

 #### Supported Device Models